xmindltd/xmind-sdk-js/README.md

 ## Workbook

-The workbook is a basic container to store the Real-Data of component.
+The workbook is a basic container to store the Real-data of component

 ### Methods

 #### .createSheet(sheetTitle, centralTopicTitle) => `Sheet`

 That will create a instance of Sheet and it will be returned

 | Name | Type | Default | Required | Description |
 |:----:|:----:|:-------:|:--------:|:------------|